esrlabs/esr-rim/README.md

 ## Synchronize your project git with a module git

-Whenever you decide to use rim to synchronize the content of a BSW module with your project Git you have to do an initial synchronization step:
+Whenever you decide to use rim to synchronize the content of a library module with your project Git you have to do an initial synchronization step:

     > rim sync -c -u <gerrit path> -r <branch or tag> -m <message header> -i <ignore patterns> <local directory>